-Data analysis determines areas of strength including the California School Dashboard (ELA indicator), local data, educational partner input, positive perceptions of staff, school safety, students' social-emotional needs, and family engagement activities.
+Data analysis determines areas of strength, including the California School Dashboard (ELA indicator), local data, educational partner input, positive perceptions of staff, school safety, students' social-emotional needs, and family engagement activities.
 Data analysis also identified areas of focus, which include the following: consistent systems, practices, and expectations for pedagogy, curriculum, discipline, interventions, communication, common assessment tools, and student progress monitoring; staff to support sites; professional learning to improve instruction; and staff to address students' social-emotional concerns.
-Data for student groups in need of learning acceleration indicate that effective professional learning is needed along with additional services to ensure all students have access to and are successful in a broad course of study.
+Data for student groups needing learning acceleration indicate that effective professional learning is needed along with additional services to ensure all students have access to and are successful in a broad course of study.

 The District developed LCAP goals, actions/services, and expenditures to build upon strengths and address areas of need.
-Local Control Funding Formula (LCFF) dollars are used to provide the Base Program for all students.
-General District funds provide support for the District's base/core curriculum program.
-Some children have special characteristics, not reflective of the general school population, that affect their success in the base/core programs.
-Some come from economically disadvantaged homes and some are educationally disadvantaged or lack English language proficiency because they have a primary language other than English.
-Children, such as those described above, require supplemental services and materials not generally provided through the base/core curriculum program.
-The needs of our children are identified and supplemental services and materials are planned and targeted to meet their special needs.
-Categorical funds are to be used to provide financial support to meet these special needs.
-LCFF Supplemental/Concentration (LCFF S/C) funds are used for Supplemental Services to meet the needs of Low Income, English Learners, Foster Youth, and Homeless students.
+Local Control Funding Formula (LCFF) dollars provide the Base Program for all students.
+General District funds support the District's base/core curriculum program.
+Some children have special characteristics that do not reflect the general school population and affect their success in the base/core programs.
+Some come from economically disadvantaged homes, and some are educationally disadvantaged or lack English language proficiency because they have a primary language other than English.
+Children like those described above require supplemental services and materials not generally provided through the base/core curriculum program.
+The needs of our children are identified, and supplemental services and materials are planned and targeted to meet their special needs.
+Categorical funds are used for Supplemental Services to meet the needs of low-income, English Learners, Foster Youth, and Homeless students.
 Federal funds provide Targeted Supplemental Support to specific student groups, including students at risk of not meeting the state academic standards.
-The actions/services selected for use with federal funds align with and supplement the actions/services provided with LCFF dollars by offering additional services, particularly for multilingual learners and those in need of learning acceleration.
+The actions/services selected for use with federal funds align with and supplement the actions/services provided with LCFF dollars by offering additional services, particularly for multilingual learners and those needing learning acceleration.

 All CSD schools offer students with high needs the same kind of high-quality learning opportunities and access to the core curriculum in all curricular areas.
 Categorical funds are designed to support additional assistance to help students succeed in the regular classroom program (base/core curriculum) and address any learning gaps.
-The focus is on the effective utilization of supplementary materials, personnel, and staff development.
+The focus is effectively utilizing supplementary materials, personnel, and staff development.
 Staff development activities are used to improve instructional practices and strategies to increase the ability of teachers and other staff to challenge and assist all students to reach their fullest potential.